Quot-scheme limit of Fubini-Study metrics and Donaldson's functional for vector bundles: Quot-scheme limit of Fubini--Study metrics

-which decays exponentially as $t \to + \infty$ (since $w_\alpha - w_j >0$ for $j>\alpha$ by (\ref{ordlambda})). \end{prop}
+which decays exponentially as $t \to + \infty$ $($since $w_\alpha - w_j >0$ for $j>\alpha$ by (\ref{ordlambda})$\,)$. \end{prop}

 Thus, we can ``separate'' the part $\hat{h}_{\sigma_{t}}$ of $h_{\sigma_{t}}$ which converges as $t \to + \infty$; moreover, we have an explicit description of the rate of convergence.
-Since they play an important role in what follows, we give it a definition.
+Since they play an important role in what follows, we introduce the following definition.

-\begin{definition} The path of hermitian metrics $\{ \hat{h}_{\sigma_{t}} \}_{t \ge 0}$, where $\hat{h}_{\sigma_{t}}$ is a hermitian metric defined on the regular locus $X^{reg}$ by
+\begin{definition} The path of Hermitian metrics $\{ \hat{h}_{\sigma_{t}} \}_{t \ge 0}$, where $\hat{h}_{\sigma_{t}}$ is a Hermitian metric defined on the regular locus $X^{\mathrm{reg}}$ by

-is called the \textbf{renormalised Bergman 1-parameter subgroup} associated to $\sigma_{t}$, where the $C^{\infty}$-isomorphism $\overline{E^{\vee}} \stackrel{\sim}{\to} \bigoplus_{\alpha =\hat{1}}^{\hat{\nu}} E_{-w_{\alpha}}$ and the notation (\ref{defewt}) are understood.
-We also call its limit in $\Gamma_{C^{\infty}_{X^{reg}}} ( E^{\vee} \otimes \overline{E^{\vee}})$
+is called the \textbf{renormalised Bergman 1-parameter subgroup} associated to $\sigma_{t}$, where the $C^{\infty}$-isomorphism $\overline{E^{\vee}} \isom \bigoplus_{\alpha =\hat{1}}^{\hat{\nu}} E_{-w_{\alpha}}$ and the notation (\ref{defewt}) are understood.
+We also call its limit in $\Gamma_{C^{\infty}_{X^{\mathrm{reg}}}} ( E^{\vee} \otimes \overline{E^{\vee}})$

-the \textbf{renormalised Quot-scheme limit} of $h_{\sigma_{t}}$, and each component of $\hat{h}$ is written as $\hat{h}_{\alpha} := Q^*_{{\alpha} \to \alpha} Q_{\alpha \to {\alpha}}$, so that $\hat{h} = \bigoplus_{\alpha=\hat{1}}^{\hat{\nu}} \hat{h}_{\alpha}$, where $\hat{h}_{\alpha} \in \Gamma_{C^{\infty}_{X^{reg}}} ( E_{-w_{\alpha}} \otimes E_{-w_{\alpha}} )$, with $\overline{E^{\vee}} \stackrel{\sim}{\to} \bigoplus_{\alpha =\hat{1}}^{\hat{\nu}} E_{-w_{\alpha}}$ understood. \end{definition}
+the \textbf{renormalised Quot-scheme limit} of $h_{\sigma_{t}}$, and each component of $\hat{h}$ is written as $\hat{h}_{\alpha} := Q^*_{{\alpha} \to \alpha} Q_{\alpha \to {\alpha}}$, so that $\hat{h} = \bigoplus_{\alpha=\hat{1}}^{\hat{\nu}} \hat{h}_{\alpha}$, where $\hat{h}_{\alpha} \in \Gamma_{C^{\infty}_{X^{\mathrm{reg}}}} ( E_{-w_{\alpha}} \otimes E_{-w_{\alpha}} )$, with $\overline{E^{\vee}} \isom \bigoplus_{\alpha =\hat{1}}^{\hat{\nu}} E_{-w_{\alpha}}$ understood. \end{definition}

-Thus, ``renormalised'' in the above means that we apply the constant gauge transform over $X^{reg}$ to $h_{\sigma_{t}}$, by ($-1$ times) the weight of $\zeta$ that acts on $\widehat{E} = \bigoplus_{\alpha=\hat{1}}^{\hat{\nu}} E_{-w_{\alpha}}$; we then get a component $\hat{h}_{\sigma_{t}}$ of $h_{\sigma_{t}}$ which converges as $t \to + \infty$.
+Thus, ``renormalised'' in the above means that we apply the constant gauge transform over $X^{\mathrm{reg}}$ to $h_{\sigma_{t}}$, by ($-1$ times) the weight of $\zeta$ that acts on $\widehat{E} = \bigoplus_{\alpha=\hat{1}}^{\hat{\nu}} E_{-w_{\alpha}}$; we then get a component $\hat{h}_{\sigma_{t}}$ of $h_{\sigma_{t}}$ which converges as $t \to + \infty$.

-It turns out that the renormalised Quot-scheme limit $\hat{h}$ defines a hermitian metric on the vector bundle $E$ over a Zariski open subset $X^{reg} = X^{reg}(\zeta)$ of $X$.
-In general, however, $\hat{h}$ fails to be positive definite on the Zariski closed subset $X \setminus X^{reg}$ of $X$, which fundamentally comes from the singularity of the sheaves $\mathcal{E}_{\le - w_i}$ and $\mathcal{E} / \mathcal{E}_{\le - w_i}$.
+It turns out that the renormalised Quot-scheme limit $\hat{h}$ defines a Hermitian metric on the vector bundle $E$ over a Zariski open subset $X^{\mathrm{reg}} = X^{\mathrm{reg}}(\zeta)$ of $X$.
+In general, however, $\hat{h}$ fails to be positive definite on the Zariski closed subset $X \setminus X^{\mathrm{reg}}$ of $X$, which fundamentally comes from the singularity of the sheaves $\mathcal{E}_{\le - w_i}$ and $\mathcal{E} / \mathcal{E}_{\le - w_i}$.

 We now start the proof of Proposition \ref{propexpfsz} by proving the following result, which can be regarded as a $C^{\infty}$-analogue of the expansion (\ref{exprhoint}).